 ‘Mr Many Men’ opens with The Captain belting it out, no other track starts quite like this and I’m glad he saved it for the last track.
 I also love this track for reminding me that the Mr Men exist, and to return the favour does anyone remember Fireman Sam?
 Anyway sorry about that silliness is over or at least postponed till I’m done with the review.
 I like how The Captain’s voice can sound hopeful and sad so easily and either way sound pure, clear and just a joy to listen to.

-So that’s what I thought about Captain of the Lost Waves Album ‘Hidden Gems – Chapter 1’ and if you want to listen to it yourself then check it out on Soundcloud and if you want to keep up to date with him then follow him on Facebook or visit his website.
+So that’s what I thought about Captain of the Lost Waves Album ‘Hidden Gems – Chapter 1’ and if that all sounds good then check it out on Spotify.
+And if you want to keep up to date with The Captain then follow him on Facebook and Twitter or visit his website.